condog101/personal-site/content/authors/admin/_index.md

 #- Visitors
 ---

+Hi there!
-Hi, I am a recent Computer Science MEng graduate with an interest in the intersection between art and computing.My research interests have most recently led me to explore data-driven methods for motion generation.
+I am a recent Computer Science MEng graduate with an interest in the intersection between art and computing.My research interests have most recently led me to explore data-driven methods for motion generation.
-I currently work as a Quantitative Analyst for a fairly large finance company.
+I currently work as a Quantitative Analyst at an investment bank.
+In my spare time I like to paint, and attempt to teach my dog (not the one pictured) to be more sociable.